visforvali/ws297y/alt-grading.md

 - Your writing decisions (form, content, genre) in each piece must enact and/or contribute to the argument
 - You must emulate a craft technique from at least 8 of the texts we read
 - You must modify and incorporate at least 1 piece of writing you produced during *each* of our TTRPG solo journaling games
-- You must write a foreword that explains why writing these pieces like you did was the best way to get your readers to think more deeply about the issue you chose: the decisions you're most proud of, most insecure about, and/or that most need an "in case readers don't get it" explanation.
+- You must write a foreword that explains why writing these pieces like you did was the best way to get your readers to think more deeply about the issue you chose: the decisions you're most proud of, most insecure about, and/or that most need an "in case readers don't get it" explanation

 # Deadlines & Grace Period 😇

 {: .important}
-> This grace period doesn't apply to a lack of participation, which can't be made up once the week has passed unless we've made alternate arrangements, or to the final project, as I can only offer extensions past the end of the semester for documented emergencies or other extenuating circumstances.
+> **This grace period doesn't apply to a lack of participation**, which can't be made up once the week has passed unless we've made alternate arrangements, or to the final project, as I can only offer extensions past the end of the semester for documented emergencies or other extenuating circumstances.

 I accept *all* writing assignments with no penalty or questions asked within 1 week of the original deadline (as long as they meet the rest of the assignment criteria).
 Please note that the grace period is time-bound, and I'm unable to accept work on a rolling basis whenever around you get to it.
 I can't promptly review late work.
 I don't accept work more than 1 week late unless we made alternate arrangements in advance.